tobiasderoos/orml_assignment_2_part2/markdowns/part_2.md

 Because a faster ILP solve is preferable, reward incorporates a small penalty for runtime:

 The closer to 15 secondds, the better.
 Greedy heuristic is baseline, 15 seconds is upper limit.

+This should ensure that higher thresholds are preferred over lower thresholds, even if they give the same optimal value.

 ### Goal
 Reward solutions that are: